community-collections/community-collections/README.md

 git clone http://github.com/kmanalo/community-collections
 cd community-collections
+./cc nuke # only if you are developing and want to delete everything
+# erase some stray modulfiles because we do not clean them up
+rm -rf ./modulefiles/julia ./modulefiles/lolcow ./modulefiles/R ./modulefiles/tensorflow
+# clear your own cache if developing
+rm -rf ~/.singularity ~/.cc_images
+./cc refresh
-./cc nuke # only if you are developing and want to delete everything rm -rf ~/.singularity ~/.cc_images # clear your own cache if developing ./cc refresh vi cc.yaml # remove error notes to build Lmod and Singularity locally ./cc update_bashrc # generates profile_cc.sh and adds it to ~/.bashrc (only contains references to Lmod)
+vi cc.yaml # remove error notes to build Lmod and Singularity locally ./cc update_bashrc # generates profile_cc.sh and adds it to ~/.bashrc (only contains references to Lmod)